 To give you one example, though others would be preferred, I remember when the first web based torrent client came out, this was several years ago (not WebTorrent), it was rather good but where it lacked was being optimized around SPDY-VPNs.

 One of the providers told me (paraphrasing) that the torrent side of it bypasses the cryptographic side of things if that makes sense.
 I didn’t completely understand it but I knew they’d tested it and it didn’t secure the data.
-So it would be good to know if the current WebTorrent app in Brave can function effectively in juxtaposition with a VPN.
+So it would be good to know if the current WebTorrent app in Brave can function effectively in juxtaposition with HTTPS/2-VPN.

 Data that will not be secured in transit.